d-exclaimation/pioneer/Documentation/guides/getting-started/resolver.md

 ## Resolver

 The resolver will include all the basic CRUD operations.
-Pioneer comes with extensions to Graphiti to allow the use of `async/await` in queries and/or mutations and also `EventStream` built from `AsyncSequence` for subscriptions in the resolvers.
+Both Graphiti and Pioneer comes with extensions to `Field` and `SubscriptionField` to allow the use of `async/await` in queries and/or mutations and also `EventStream` built from `AsyncSequence` for subscriptions in the resolvers.

 ```swift
 import Vapor